danah-han/FuD/README.md

 # FuD
-füD is an iOS app.
-With füD, restaurants can post deals for their leftover food (i.e. 50% off all pizzas till closing time), and in turn, receive exposure and increased revenue from our database of users browsing the app for late night eats.
+füD is an iOS app that helps restaurants sell food destined for the garbage can.
+It connects younger people looking for cheaper late night meals with the local businesses who have excess food.
+Using füD, restaurants can post deals for their leftover food (i.e. 50% off all pizzas till closing time), and in turn, receive exposure and increased revenue from our database of users browsing the app for late night eats.

-Explain:
--ParseUI/Xcode workspace vs. Xcode project
--TestCell; TestFeed
-*may need to change outlets and classes referenced for it to work in simulator